-As we are unable to hold events in the Wilberforce Institute at the moment we have moved our lecture programme online.
-You will find details of our webinars below.
+We continue to hold online events at the moment, but hope to welcome you back to the Wilberforce Institute as soon as restrictions are lifted.
+You will find details below.
 Links to recordings for those that have already taken place, where available, are provided with the webinar information.

 Wilberforce Institute Webinar, Thursday 18 March 2021, 4pm GMT